 Here, we will outline a Santa Claus sighting expedition through Down Home Southern Indiana, highlighting several destinations where Kriss Kringle has been known to land his sleigh for a pre-Christmas visit.

 We simply must start with Santa Claus, Indiana!
 This namesake town has Christmas-themed attractions year-round and seasonal events all over town during the holidays.
-The Santa Claus Museum & Village is the perfect place to write a letter to Santa as part of your weekend visit.
+The Santa Claus Museum & Village a magical place to write a letter to Santa as part of your weekend visit.
 The Evergreen Boutique & Christmas Shop, Santa’s Candy Castle, and Santa’s Toys are unique shops to find special gifts.
-Live reindeer, meetings and meals with Santa, train rides with a special Christmas mission, spectacular light displays, parade, and fireworks are scheduled throughout the holidays.
+Live reindeer, meetings and meals with Santa, spectacular light displays, a parade, and much more merriment are scheduled throughout the holidays.
 The spirit of Christmas can literally be found everywhere in Santa Claus, Indiana.
 Visitors should be aware that unlike most parts of Indiana, the town of Santa Claus is on Central Standard Time.

 The twinkle in Santa’s eyes must have been the inspiration for Santa Claus Land of Lights.
-This extraordinary holiday light adventure sets Lake Rudolph Campground and RV Resort aglow.
+This extraordinary holiday light adventure sets Sun Outdoors Lake Rudolph aglow.
 Drive through this sparkling spectacle, and see a shining story about of Rudolph the red-nosed reindeer.
-Open now through December 27.
-Check here for exact schedule.
+Discounts available.
+Open now through December 23.

 Who doesn’t love a parade?
 Santa Claus certainly does!
 The annual Santa Claus Christmas Parade steps off on Saturday, Dec.
-11 at 1pm.
+9 at 1pm.
 This free parade is sure to get you in the Christmas spirit with music, lights, and other delights.
-Santa himself will make an appearance.
+Santa, the main man himself, will make an appearance.
 You might even see a reindeer.
 Elves too!
 In fact, take an “elfie selfie,” if you can.

-On the Saturdays of December 11 and 18, see lights, lights, and more lights!
+On Saturdays December 9 and 16, your family will be excited to be de-“lighted”!
 Christmas Lake Village in Santa Claus, Indiana gives you nine miles of residential lights and themed displays.
-This renowned annual neighborhood light display is sure to dazzle you with presentations like you’ve never seen before.
+This renowned annual neighborhood light display is sure to dazzle you with front-lawn decorations that defy even the wildest imaginations.
 Arrive early.
 This famous illumination destination is popular.

 Santa in Down Home Southern Indiana

-On Saturday, December 4, Princeton will be bright with delight.
+On Saturday, December 2, Princeton will be bright with holiday cheer.
 The annual Princeton Lighted Christmas Parade takes a sparkling lap around the historic courthouse square.
 A special guest dressed in red is sure to be the headliner.
 Gather around the town.
 The parade starts at 5pm.
 Visitors should be aware that Princeton is also on CST.

-On Saturday, December 4, Santa makes his way to Bedford’s Christmas Around the Square.
-His busy day includes photos with children bright-eyed with wishes and dreams.
+On Friday and Saturday, December 1 and 2, Santa makes his way to Bedford’s Christmas Around the Square.
+His busy day includes free photos with children bright-eyed with wishes and dreams.
 The “big man in red” will play a starring role in the Bedford Christmas Parade that steps off a 6pm.
 In addition to sessions with Santa, see live reindeer, shop the open-air Christmas market and take in the joyous holiday decorations and music.
 Food trucks will be on site to keep you going through the evening.

 Sound the alarm!
 Santa is coming to the Vintage Fire Museum in Jeffersonville.
-On Saturday, December 11, visit with Santa, tell him your Christmas wishes, then receive a special gift.
+On Saturday, December 9, visit with Santa, share your Christmas wishes, then receive a special gift.
 While there, your tiny “firefighters” will be delighted and excited to see the antique toy fire trucks on display.
 Spend a few hours.
 There is so much to see at the museum, too.